HOME | Lab members | Research projects | Prospective students | Publications | Cognitive Ecology II | e-mail | Links

 Carling Baxter (PhD student)

 I am interested in the many functions of aggression, and how different forms of aggression relate to one another.
-I use fruit flies as a model for studying aggression in males and females under a variety of ecological conditions.
+I use fruit flies as a model for studying aggression in both males and females.
+Recently I have been focusing on male aggression towards females via forced copulations.
+I hope to gain a better understanding of what differs between male flies that perform forced copulations versus those that do not.

 Andrew Scott (PhD student)